feathersjs/docs/why/features.md

   </tr>
   <tr>
     <td width="30%"><strong>Unparalleled Database Support</strong></td>
     <td width="70%">With Feathers service adapters you can connect to all of the most popular databases, and query them with a unified interface no matter which one you use.
-You can even use entirely different DBs in the same app.</td>
+This makes it easy to swap databases and use entirely different DBs in the same app without changing your application code.</td>
   </tr>
   <tr>
     <td width="30%"><strong>Real Time</strong></td>